-In accordance with the methods of calculation implemented by AMF in line with existing regulations, AMF's Minimum Capital Requirement amounted to €47 million at December 31, 2017 (+€2 million from 2016) driven by the increase in SCR.
+In accordance with the methods of calculation implemented by AMF in line with existing regulations, AMF's Minimum Capital Requirement amounted to €36 million at December 31, 2022 (-€5 million from 2021) driven by the decrease in SCR.

 The Minimum Capital Requirement is calculated based on a factor-based formula taking into consideration the amounts of Best Estimate Liabilities net of the amounts recoverable from reinsurance contracts and special purpose vehicles broken down between life obligations with profit participation, unit-linked contracts and other life insurance contracts, and the total capital at risk.
 It is subject to a floor of 25% of SCR and a cap of 45% of SCR.